microsoft/Thoth/infra/README.md

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

-1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources.
    - For the target location, see an up-to-date list of regions and models [here](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models)
    - If you have access to multiple Azure subscriptions, you will be prompted to select the subscription you want to use.
 If you only have access to one subscription, it will be selected automatically.